-The function swtch performs the saves and restores for a kernel thread switch. swtch doesn't directly know about threads; it just saves and restores register sets, called contexts.
+The function swtch performs the saves and restores for a kernel thread switch. swtch doesn't directly know about threads; it just saves and restores sets of 32 RISC-V registers, called contexts.
 When it is time for a process to give up the CPU, the process's kernel thread calls swtch to save its own context and return to the scheduler context.
 Each context is contained in a struct context (kernel/proc.h:2), itself contained in a process's struct proc or a CPU's struct cpu.
 Swtch takes two arguments: struct context old and struct context new.
 It saves the current registers in old, loads registers from new, and returns.

 Let's follow a process through swtch into the scheduler.
 We saw in Chapter 4 that one possibility at the end of an interrupt is that usertrap calls yield.
-Yield in turn calls sched, which calls swtch to save the current context in p->context and switch to the scheduler context previously saved in cpu->scheduler (kernel/proc.c:509).
+Yield in turn calls sched, which calls swtch to save the current context in p->context and switch to the scheduler context previously saved in cpu->scheduler (kernel/proc.c:490).

-Swtch (kernel/swtch.S:3) saves only callee-saved registers; caller-saved registers are saved on the stack (if needed) by the calling C code.
+Swtch (kernel/swtch.S:3) saves only callee-saved registers; the C compiler generates code in the caller to save caller-saved registers on the stack.
 Swtch knows the offset of each register's field in struct context.
 It does not save the program counter.
 Instead, swtch saves the ra register, which holds the return address from which swtch was called.
 Now swtch restores registers from the new context, which holds register values saved by a previous swtch.
 When swtch returns, it returns to the instructions pointed to by the restored ra register, that is, the instruction from which the new thread previously called swtch.
-In addition, it returns on the new thread's stack.
+In addition, it returns on the new thread's stack, since that's where the restored sp points.

 In our example, sched called swtch to switch to cpu->scheduler, the per-CPU scheduler context.
-That context had been saved by scheduler's call to swtch (kernel/proc.c:475).
-When the swtch we have been tracing returns, it returns not to sched but to scheduler, and its stack pointer points at the current CPU's scheduler stack.
+That context was saved at the point in the past when scheduler called swtch (ker-nel/proc.c:456) to switch to the process that's now giving up the CPU.
+When the swtch we have been tracing returns, it returns not to sched but to scheduler, with the stack pointer in the current CPU's scheduler stack.